Juice Newton: Early 1980s pop music success

 The album also garnered Newton an award from Australia as the "Top International Country Artist" for the continent.
 In 1982, Newton toured with country band Alabama on the "Salem Spirit" double-headliner tour.
 (Various acts opened for Newton and Alabama.)

 The direction for Newton's sixth and final Capitol album, 1983's Dirty Looks, was decidedly more rock-oriented and experimental than her usual blending of folk, pop and country styles.
 The album spawned a moderate-sized hit with "Tell Her No" (Hot 100 No. 27/AC No. 14) and the title track, a rock-edged number that charted low in the Hot 100.
-The single "Stranger at My Door" had a brief run on the country charts.
+The single "Stranger at My Door" had a brief run on the country chart.
 The album was a moderate success, selling more than 300,000 copies in the United States and going Gold in Canada (50,000 copies).
 (The song "Dirty Looks" was written by Dave Robbins and Van Stephenson, who would later become part of the Country group Blackhawk in the 1990s.
-The pair also wrote Newton's 1984 country single "Restless Heart".)
+The pair also wrote Newton's 1984 country single "Restless Heart.")

 According to a 1984 front-page article in Billboard magazine, changes at Capitol led Newton to return to RCA.
 The 1984 album Can't Wait All Night continued with a rock-oriented sound.
-The launch single, "A Little Love", and the title track became Newton's final charting pop singles to date, reaching No. 44 and No. 66, respectively; while "Restless Heart" made No. 57 on the country chart.
+The launch single, "A Little Love," and the title track became Newton's final charting pop singles to date, reaching No. 44 and No. 66, respectively, while "Restless Heart" made No. 57 on the country chart.
 "A Little Love" became Newton's seventh and final Top-10 hit on Billboard's Adult Contemporary chart, reaching the No. 7 spot.
 Newton's final double-header "Salem Spirit" tour with Alabama took place during this time, with Bill Medley of The Righteous Brothers as the opening act.